 Airport security is becoming more and more advanced, and also stricter for travelers.
-For information on what is allowed in carry-on luggage and what to expect at security, visit tsa.gov/traveler-information.
+For information on what is allowed in carry-on luggage and what to expect at security in the U.S., visit tsa.gov/traveler-information.

 A couple of simple things can help you move through airport security more swiftly.